cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 - Unlinkable: If V reveals x to P, P cannot link x to the protocol instance in which y = F(k, x) was computed.

-Optionally, for any protocol that satisfies the above properties, there is a separate security property:
+Optionally, for any protocol that satisfies the above properties, there is an additional security property:

-- Verifiable: V must only complete execution of the protocol if it asserts that P used its secret key k.
+- Verifiable: V must only complete execution of the protocol if it can successfully assert that P used its secret key k.

 In practice, the notion of verifiability requires that P commits to the key k before the actual protocol execution takes place.
+Then V verifies that P has used k in the protocol using this commitment.

 # OPRF Protocol {#protocol}